- Prof. William Burrows, University of Washington, Seattle

 Design object oriented software with Unified Modeling Language (UML), an industry standard for specifying, visualizing and documenting the various aspects of software system.

-Model people or system external to the modeling business with business actor.
+Model people or external system with business actor.
 Model business functions with business use case.

-Add sub sequence diagram(s) to use case to represent the interaction between actor and use case in accomplishing the use case.
+Add sub sequence diagram(s) to use case to represent the interaction between actor and use case.

-Construct use case diagram with minimal effort through drag and drop.
-Just drag to create a new shape from an existing one.
+Draw use case diagram with minimal effort through drag and drop.
+Simply drag to create a new shape from an existing one.
 No dummy actions.

 The resource-centric diagramming interface displays elements and connectors valid for particular shape only, avoiding modeling mistakes.